zhangliang07/Stock-Learning/README.md

 Thirdly it covers the input domain of your usage.
 For reinforcement learning, it's necessary to add random actions to avoid local convergence.

-The model simply uses 4 layers (2 convolutions and 2 linears).
+The model simply uses 5 layers (3 convolutions and 2 linears).
+(As I tested, 2 convolutions and 2 linears is already enough.)
-Now the model's mean profit is about 20% per year.
+Now the model's mean profit is about 20% per year (0.2% of transaction tax).
 Maybe the performance will improve with more amount of neural units.